Ozempic, Wegovy may help mental health, substance disorders – DW – 01/27/2025

 Other GLP1-RA include the compounds dulaglutide and liraglutide.

-These contain active ingredients such as semaglutide and dulaglutide and are considered an advancement in the treatment of overweight and obesity.
+These contain active ingredients such as semaglutide and dulaglutide and are considered an advancement in weight management and the treatment of obesity.

-"GLP-1RA drugs act on receptors that are expressed in brain areas involved in impulse control, reward and addiction — potentially explaining their effectiveness in curbing appetite and addiction disorders," said the study's lead author Ziyad Al-Aly.
+"GLP-1RA drugs act on receptors that are expressed in brain areas involved in impulse control, reward and addiction — potentially explaining their effectiveness in curbing appetite and addiction disorders," said Ziyad Al-Aly, the study's lead author.

 How do drugs like Ozempic and Wegovy work?